rolandwalker/fixmee/README.markdown

 ;; M-x fixmee-view-listing RET
 ```

-fixmee-mode
+Explanation
 -----------

 Fixmee-mode tracks `fixme` notices in code comments, highlights them,
 ranks them by urgency, and lets you navigate to them quickly.

+A distinguishing feature of this library is that it tracks the
+*urgency* of each notice, allowing the user to jump directly to
+the most important problems.

-Urgency of `fixme` notices is indicated by repeating the final character.
+Urgency of "fixme" notices is indicated by repetitions of the final
-For example, one might write `FIXMEEEEEEEEE` for an important issue.
+character.
+For example, one might write `FIXMEEEEEEEEE` for an
+important issue.
+The `fixmee-goto-nextmost-urgent` command will
+navigate to the longest notice first.

 To use fixmee-mode, add the following to your ~/.emacs